 - July 1941, a handful of machines in this batch are distributed with blackened parts due to the moratorium on chromium for war efforts.
-The faceplate, presser bar lever and stitch length indicator are the most notable parts that make the machines in this category distinctive, but even they can sometimes vary.
-These novelty machine are now known as "Blackside" Featherweights and are a bit illusive.
-Serial numbers are not consecutive so it is difficult to pinpoint the distribution with various blackened parts.
+The faceplate, presser bar lever, and stitch length indicator are the most notable parts that make the machines in this category distinctive, but even they can sometimes vary.
+These novelty machines are now known as "Blackside" Featherweights and are a bit elusive.
+Serial numbers are not consecutive so it is difficult to pinpoint the distribution of various blackened parts.

 - Foot controllers were changed again from bakelite to metal.
 The cord came out of the controller from the left side, rather than the right like its earlier version from 1933-1936.